Posts

 Somewhere deep below the the grey mottled multi-layered portrait of me whose surface has hardened like a criminal you will find a canvas of ghosts the lost souls of my life buried beneath six feet of paint who are suddenly as clear and luminous as the stars observed from the deck of an oars up caravel slicing through the wake of an ancient night Their resurrection began with my own, summoned by age which drew me like a gentleman caller to the fields of pentimento where the earliest sketches and baby step brush strokes of those who I have misjudged disappointed and most of all miss thrive like purple-poppy-mallow waiting to be repaired.

-Summer Day one 1956 Setting: a Garden apartment building in Queens surrounded by a pasture of concrete.
-Goldfish do their pond laps like old men at the Y. A block away trains load and deposit silent movie men with hats while Fritz, the German shepherd on the corner yelps his marching orders like a commandant I’m four wearing beach flappy shorts bare-chested and blonde cautiously balancing on an invisible high-wire a tiny Wallenda in socks as the Platters sing “Only You” on the Dumont television set The parakeets Pepi and Gigi flutter and twirl like they’re on American Bandstand Sunlight sneaks in like a cheating husband striking the framed painted portraits of my sister and I like a Hollywood Klieg light My mom marches in for the ceremonial changing of the living room upholstery guard smelling like instant Maxwell a top note of aldehydes and bergamot and a just vanquished Viceroy with a lipstick tattoo which has taken a Johnny Weissmuller swan dive into the pool of a Bone Chin
+Summer arrives quiet as a wheat field nap.
+Outside a goldfish does pond laps like grampa at the Y. A block away trains deposit crumpled men with bleary hats as Adolph , the German shepherd on the corner yelps his marching orders like a commandant and slender-tailed mourning doves eavesdrop on telephone wires I’m four wearing beach flappy shorts bare-chested and blonde balancing on an invisible high-wire in our living room a tiny Wallenda in socks.
+Ghosts hold their breath as the Platters sing “Only You” on the Dumont television.
+The parakeets Pepi and Gigi flutter and twirl like they’re on American Bandstand.
+Sunlight sneaks in like a cheating husband striking the framed painted portraits of my sister and I like a Hollywood Klieg light My mom marches in for the ceremonial changing of the living room upholstery guard smelling like instant Maxwell a top note of aldehydes and bergamot and a just vanquished Viceroy with a lipstick tatto...

 Amidst A Tangle Of Final Baby Breath